-Anyone can sign up for a StoryLab Academy course, but we strongly recommend that if you’re working in a newsroom you contact Code for Africa, who may be able to supplement your online training with face-to-face sessions with a local trainer.
+Anyone can sign up for an Academy course, but we strongly recommend that if you’re working in a newsroom you contact Code for Africa, who may be able to supplement your online training with face-to-face sessions with a local trainer.
 See our Newsroom Partnerships section for more.

-The Code for Africa StoryLab Academy has been designed to teach digital skills to working journalists.
-If you’re just starting out in your career, you may find the entire program useful.
-If you’ve already got some experience under your belt, the advanced courses will teach you new skills and the rest can help as a refresher.
+If you’re just starting out in your career, you may find the entire curriculum useful.
+If you’ve already got some experience under your belt, our advanced courses will teach you new skills or tools, and the rest can help as a refresher.

-Will StoryLab Academy help me get a job?
+Will Academy training help me get a job?

 While we can’t guarantee a job at the end of it, you will learn how to tell your stories more effectively, and with more reliable data, in a way suited to the online world.

-Do I need to understand computer programming to take a StoryLab Academy course?
+Do I need to understand computer programming to take an Academy course?

-Not at all!
-Our courses start from absolute beginner level.
+Our courses do teach some basic computational storytelling skills, but start from an absolute beginner level.
 We hope that by the time you finish our courses, however, you’ll be keen to learn even more from our extensive list of extra resources.